elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-5-networking.md

 ### Network Port Information

-Now let&#8217;s move onto other cool networking utilities that can help troubleshoot networking issues.
-From &#8220;<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Security_Guide/Red_Hat_Enterprise_Linux-6-Security_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Security_Guide/Red_Hat_Enterprise_Linux-6-Security_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Security Guide</a>&#8220;
+Now let's move onto other cool networking utilities that can help troubleshoot networking issues.
+From "<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Security_Guide/Red_Hat_Enterprise_Linux-6-Security_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Security_Guide/Red_Hat_Enterprise_Linux-6-Security_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Security Guide</a>"

 > **2&#46;2.8.
 Verifying Which Ports Are Listening**
 >
-> After configuring network services, it is important to pay attention to which ports are actually listening on the system&#8217;s network interfaces.
+> After configuring network services, it is important to pay attention to which ports are actually listening on the system's network interfaces.
 Any open ports can be evidence of an intrusion.
 >
 > There are two basic approaches for listing the ports that are listening on the network.
 The less reliable approach is to query the network stack using commands such as **netstat -an** or **lsof -i**.
 This method is less reliable since these programs do not connect to the machine from the network, but rather check to see what is running on the system.
 For this reason, these applications are frequent targets for replacement by attackers.
 Crackers attempt to cover their tracks if they open unauthorized network ports by replacing **netstat** and **lsof** with their own, modified versions.
 >
 > A more reliable way to check which ports are listening on the network is to use a port scanner such as **nmap**.
-Let&#8217;s check out how it looks like on my machine:
+Let's check out how it looks like on my machine:

     [root@rhel01 ~]# netstat -antp
     Active Internet connections (servers and established)